slskd/slskd/docs/config.md

 --some-option 1 --some-option 2 --some-option 3
 ```

+# Remote Configuration

+The application contains APIs for retrieving and updating the YAML configuration file.
+By default, this option is enabled.
+Applications that will be run within untrusted networks, especially those where the application is internet-facing, should strongly consider disabling this option.

+If an attacker were to gain access to the application and retrieve the YAML file, any secrets contained within it will be exposed.

 # Application Directory Configuration

 The application directory configuration option determines the location of the YAML file, the default locations of the download and incomplete directories, and the location of application working data, such as logs and SQLite databases.